Lontong: Lontong tuyuhan

+Lontong tuyuhan is slices of rice cake with chicken and coconut milk soup.
+It is a delicacy of Rembang Regency.

 Arem-arem

-Arem-arem is the smaller size lontong filled with diced vegetables such as carrot, common bean and potato seasoned with salt and red chili, or tofu, oncom and tempeh; sometimes also filled with minced meat or abon (beef floss), are eaten as snack.
+Arem-arem is the smaller size lontong filled with diced vegetables such as carrot, common bean, and potato seasoned with salt and red chili, or tofu, oncom, and tempeh; sometimes also filled with minced meat or abon (beef floss), are eaten as a snack.
 The rice is flavored with coconut milk.
-This kind of snack is called arem-arem in Javanese, but commonly called simply as lontong or lontong isi in other parts of Indonesia.
-It is a common snack in Java, and quite similar to lemper, but use common rice instead of sticky rice lemper.
-It usually uses thin young banana leaf as wrapper, a thin light yellow-green colored banana leaf.
-Lontong on the other hand, usually uses thicker mature banana leaf.
-The texture of arem-arem snack is softer compared to those of common lontong, due to thinner banana leaf, addition of coconut milk and prolonged boiling and steaming period.
+This kind of snack is called arem-arem in Javanese, but commonly called simply lontong or lontong isi in other parts of Indonesia.
+It is a common snack in Java, and quite similar to lemper, but uses common rice instead of sticky rice lemper.
+It usually uses a thin, young banana leaf as a wrapper, a thin, light yellow-green colored banana leaf.
+Lontong on the other hand, usually uses thicker, mature banana leaves.
+The texture of arem-arem snacks is softer compared to those of common lontong, due to the thinner banana leaf, addition of coconut milk, and prolonged boiling and steaming period.

 Malaysia and Singapore

 It is commonly called nasi himpit (lit. "pressed rice") in Malaysia, and unlike lontong, nasi himpit is created by pressing rice overnight.
-The lontong rice cake is cut into smaller pieces, these rice cakes pieces are known as nasi himpit (compressed rice).
-The term lontong in Malaysia and Singapore usually refers a dish which consists of rice cakes in a coconut based soup such as sayur lodeh containing shrimp and vegetables like chopped cabbage, turnip and carrots.
+The lontong rice cake is cut into smaller pieces, and these rice cake pieces are known as nasi himpit (compressed rice).
+The term lontong in Malaysia and Singapore usually refers to a dish that consists of rice cakes in a coconut-based soup such as sayur lodeh containing shrimp and vegetables like chopped cabbage, turnip, and carrots.
 Additional condiments are added either during cooking or in individual servings.
-These include things such as fried tempeh, fried tofu, boiled eggs, dried cuttlefish sambal, fried spicy shredded coconut (serunding kelapa), fried chicken etc.
+These include things such as fried tempeh, fried tofu, boiled eggs, dried cuttlefish sambal, fried spicy shredded coconut (serunding kelapa), fried chicken, etc.

-Nasi himpit is also an accompaniment to satay and eaten with peanut sauce.
+Nasi himpit is also an accompaniment to satay and is eaten with peanut sauce.
 In the east coast states of Peninsular Malaysia, nasi himpit is eaten with peanut sauce (kuah kacang) for breakfast.
 Nasi himpit is also one of the ingredients in the Malaysian version of chicken soto.